All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Introduction

 In summary, we can draw the landscape of $d\geq 4$ gravitational theories with second-order equations of motion on spherically symmetric, or more generally on $2+(d-2)$ warped-product backgrounds, shown in Figure~\ref{Fig:Diagram}.\\

 These results will allow us moreover to conclude in reverse that any $d$-dimensional static spherically symmetric and asymptotically flat spacetime satisfying $g_{tt}g_{rr} = -1$ in Schwarzschild gauge with an invertible dependence of $f$ on the Arnowitt-Deser-Misner (ADM) mass can be reconstructed explicitly as a vacuum solution to a $d$-dimensional generally covariant gravitational theory.
 To that end, one may relate the ADM mass to the integration constant arising in solutions to the equations of motion of an associated integrable two-dimensional Horndeski theory.
 Such a reverse construction of solutions to two-dimensional Horndeski theories has been developed in~\cite{Boyanov:2025pes,Carballo-Rubio:2025ntd} and has been applied also in \cite{Borissova:2026dlz,Borissova:2026wmn}.
-The main statement here then follows from the fact that any two-dimensional Horndeski theory is a reduced $d$-dimensional gravity.\\
+The main statement here then follows from the fact that these two-dimensional Horndeski theories are reduced $d$-dimensional gravities.
+As a follow up of this central result, in~\cite{Borissova:2026rbi} we discuss the thermodynamics of generic asymptotically flat and anti-de Sitter black holes satisfying $g_{tt}g_{rr}=-1$ in Schwarzschild gauge as solutions to the extended notion of QTGs introduced here, and derive a first law of thermodynamics for any such black hole.\\